Pedro-Murilo/rainday/README.md

 ---
 ### 📋 About
-This application is a Weather App, I used the OpenWeather API to fetch the countries and weather.
+This application is a Weather App, we used the OpenWeather API to fetch the countries and weather.
 You can search for your city and it will show you the actual date, location and weather!